Report: Bullying and nonpayment rife in football

 "What do you do if you're 27 years old, and you have two kids and are married, but have not been paid?"

-For Croatian player Mario Cizmek -- a 16-year veteran who says he had not paid by FC Croatia Sesvete for 14 months -- the temptation to pay back his accumulated debts was too large.
-At the time, Cizmek said he had not been paid for 14 months.
+For Croatian player Mario Cizmek -- a 16-year veteran who said he had not paid by FC Croatia Sesvete for 14 months -- the temptation to pay back his accumulated debts was too large.

 In 2011 he was sentenced to 10 months in prison for fixing seven matches, and was banned for life by the Croatian National Association.